 The Netherlands had the honour of hosting the third Eurovision Song Contest.
 The 1958 contest took place at the television studios in Hilversum, the 'media capital' of the Netherlands.
 For the occasion, the venue was decorated with thousands of tulips.

-Despite ending third, the Italian entry Nel Blu Dipinto Di Blu by Domenico Modugno became a worldwide hit and to date, it is one of the most successful songs in the history of the Eurovision Song Contest even if it is better known under the title Volare.
+Despite ending third, the Italian entry Nel Blu Dipinto Di Blu, better known under the title Volare, performed by Domenico Modugno, became a worldwide hit and to date.
+It is one of the most successful songs in the history of the Eurovision Song Contest.
 Domenico even managed to reach the No.1 spot in the US-American Billboard Charts with his song and was also awarded three Grammies.

 About the winner

-Sweden entered the contest for the first time with one of their biggest star, Alice Babs but it was not enough to stop France from getting the trophy with the song Dors, Mon Amour, performed by André Claveau.
+Sweden entered the contest for the first time with one of their biggest stars, Alice Babs, but it was not enough to stop France from winning the trophy with the song Dors, Mon Amour, performed by André Claveau.

 Facts & figures